antidotecms/laravel-cart/README.md

 # Laravel Cart
-A simple implementation of a cart for use in Laravel applications
+A simple implementation of a cart for use in Laravel applications.
+Very much a WIP!

 ## Products
 Your product models should use the trait `isProduct` as well as implement `Product`.